This dirt cake is a sweet and tasty treat that you can make with your kids. Topped with crushed Oreos, the easy-to-make cake is bound to be a success.

 Cover the top with more crushed Oreos.

-Add some cleaned, (I ran mine under hot water and let them dry on a towel, that’s clean enough right?) fake flowers.
+Add some clean fake flowers – I ran mine under hot water and let them dry on a towel, that’s clean enough right?

 Let the pots chill for at least one hour or overnight.
 I made these the day before.